vitto/a-pollo/README.md

 ##### Release notes

-- Add config var `http_server` check when HTTP server is ready to start
+- Add theme manager

 ##### Known issues

-- Theme selection for customization missing, *this will be the next update*
 - Conventions examples missing for CSS and HTML
 - If `use_markdown` is set to `false`, code snippets are not correctly indented
+- If `use_markdown` is set to `false`, code snippets cannot be copied on clipboard
 - Incomplete customizable HTML template, complete at 95%
 - Var names will change in the future
 - Needs a lot of micro optimizations